linux-china/mail-catcher/README.md

 Mail Catcher
 ==============================
-Catch all mail and display on the web, and main aim for unit testing.
+MailCatcher runs a super simple SMTP server which catches any message sent to it to display in a web interface.

-### package
+### Spring Boot package

 mvn -DskipTests clean package sping-boot:repackage